 The Valley of the Kings of Egypt

-- The tomb was packed with awesome things including King Tut’s mummy, a gold mask, and a solid gold inner coffin.
-The tomb had quite a few several chambers, so this just goes to show how important he was.
+The tomb was packed with awesome things including King Tut’s mummy, a gold mask, and a solid gold inner coffin.
+The tomb had several chambers, which just goes to show how important he was.

 There are still some ancient mummies of some of the Pharaohs.
 Both Tutankhamun and Rameses the Great were preserved and you can see them at museums.
 That would be a cool thing to do.

 Did you know that a Sphinx is actually a mythical creature with the body of a lion and the head of a person?
 They built sphinx statues to keep guard over areas like tombs and temples.